Is Human-Like Text Liked by Humans? Multilingual Human Detection and Preference Against AI: Fill in the Gap by Prompting?

-\paragraph{Observations and Patterns} The enhanced prompts led to increased textual complexity and information density, making it more difficult to detect machine-generated text.
-However, new artefacts appear, which became noticeable after reviewing 50-70 samples: \begin{itemize} \item \textbf{Repetitive references:} The generated summaries often cited the same set of names (e.g., \textit{Smith} and \textit{Jones}), while news articles frequently referred to a limited set of news outlets (e.g., \textit{RIA Novosti}). \item \textbf{Text length:} Human-written news articles were generally shorter than machine-generated ones, which tended to be overly detailed. \item \textbf{Standardized introduction phrases:} Summaries frequently begin with a predictable opening sentence, such as \textit{``The article discusses ...''}. \item \textbf{Identifiable uniqueness:} If a summary contained references to names outside the repetitive set or a news article cited a unique news outlet, it was more likely to be human-written.
+The enhanced prompts led to increased textual complexity and information density, which made it more difficult to detect machine-generated text.
+However, new artefacts appear, which became noticeable after reviewing 50–70 samples, particularly in recurring phrasing, tone consistency, and subtle structural regularities:

+\begin{itemize} \item \textbf{Repetitive references:} The generated summaries often cited the same set of names (e.g., \textit{Smith} and \textit{Jones}), while news articles frequently referred to a limited set of news outlets (e.g., \textit{RIA Novosti}). \item \textbf{Text length:} Human-written news articles were generally shorter than machine-generated ones, which tended to be overly detailed. \item \textbf{Standardized introduction phrases:} Summaries frequently begin with a predictable opening sentence, such as \textit{``The article discusses ...''}. \item \textbf{Identifiable uniqueness:} If a summary contained references to names outside the repetitive set or a news article cited a unique news outlet, it was more likely to be human-written.
 Otherwise, detection became significantly harder. \end{itemize}

-While the refined prompts made detection more difficult, annotator who analyzed a sufficient number of samples could still identify machine-generated text based on these emerging patterns.
+While the refined prompts made detection more difficult, annotators who analyzed a sufficient number of samples could still identify machine-generated text based on these emerging patterns and subtle stylistic consistencies that persist across different outputs and domains.